-What is "Acne on the arms"?
+What is "acne on the arms"?

-The professional name of "acne on the arms" is "Keratosis pilaris."
-The name’s frightening, but the basic meaning is clogged pores.
-Keratosis pilaris happens when your skin pores become blocked with a build-up of keratin resulting in rough, red pimples.
-It will usually improve in adulthood.
+The professional name of "acne on the arms" is "keratosis pilaris."
+The name is frightening, but the basic meaning is clogged pores.
+Keratosis pilaris happens when your skin pores become blocked with a build-up of keratin, resulting in rough, red pimples.

 Is keratosis pilaris hereditary?